 Have questions about the patient registry?
 Click on the individual boxes below to reveal answers to frequently asked questions.
-Afterwards, if you’d still like more information, watch the following video featuring Dr. Trotti from Emory University explain CoRDS Patient Registries at the Hypersomnia Foundation’s 2016 Regional Conference.
+Afterwards, if you’d still like more information, watch the video below featuring Dr. Lynn Marie Trotti from Emory University explaining CoRDS Patient Registries at the Hypersomnia Foundation’s 2016 conference.

 Simply put, a patient registry is a collection—for one or more purposes—of standardized information about a group of patients who share a condition or experience.
 According to a publication from the Agency for Healthcare Research and Quality Research, “Patient-powered registries and patient-powered research networks offer new directions for patient-centered outcomes research, and contribute to translational science in important ways.
 Experts agree that these registries are transforming patient/caregiver support and advocacy groups into research organizations.
 They also provide patients and family members another way to become engaged in research beyond the role of advisor or informant to researcher-generated studies.”

 In 2015, Dr. Michael Twery, Director of the National Center on Sleep Disorders Research at the National Institutes of Health, told the Hypersomnia Foundation that establishing a patient-powered registry was the most important thing that we could do.
-Therefore, a group of volunteers, including Board members, CoRDS (Coordination of Rare Diseases at Sanford), and the Medical and Scientific Advisory Boards of the Hypersomnia Foundation spent the past two years developing questionnaires to collect standardized information from people who have been diagnosed with one of the central disorders of hypersomnolence: idiopathic hypersomnia, Kleine-Levin syndrome, or narcolepsy (type 1 or 2).
+Thereafter, a group of volunteers, including Board members, CoRDS (Coordination of Rare Diseases at Sanford) personnel, and the Medical and Scientific Advisory Boards of the Hypersomnia Foundation spent two years developing questionnaires to collect standardized information from people who have been diagnosed with idiopathic hypersomnia and related disorders.

-Participating in the Hypersomnia Foundation Registry at CoRDS is a simple way for you to take part in research into the causes and treatments of hypersomnia.
+Participating in the Hypersomnia Foundation Registry at CoRDS is a great way for you to take part in research into the causes and treatments of hypersomnias.
 When we all complete the questionnaires, researchers will be able to compare our answers with those of hundreds, if not thousands, of others.
-The researchers will then be able to detect patterns, identify common symptoms, better define the disorders, and gain insights into what treatments work and those that don’t.
+The researchers will then be able to detect patterns, identify common symptoms, better define the disorders, and gain insights into which treatments work and which do not.

-Any person diagnosed with a central disorder of hypersomnolence—idiopathic hypersomnia, narcolepsy type 1 or 2, or Kleine-Levin syndrome—can contribute valuable information.
-For example, researchers want to know which symptoms are more common to each of these disorders as well as those symptoms that affect everyone with one of these disorders.
+Any person diagnosed with a central disorder of hypersomnolence — including idiopathic hypersomnia, narcolepsy type 1 or 2, Kleine-Levin syndrome, hypersomnia due to a medical condition, or hypersomnia associated with a psychiatric condition — can contribute valuable information and should participate.
+For example, researchers want to know which symptoms are more common to each disorder as well as which symptoms affect everyone with one of these disorders.